tjjh89017/ironic-specs/specs/approved/bittorrent-provisioning.rst

 the difference between image downloading time and API request delay is insignificant.

-The spec doesn't consider PEX_ extension, as it could not be used on its own to introduce a new peer to a swarm.
-PEX_ allows peers in a swarm to exchange information about the swarm directly without asking the tracker or the DHT_.
-So it could be used for future enhancements.

 The final workflow for operators looks like:

 * configure Ironic to use BitTorrent provisioning